phantacea.com - advisement - quick lynx - today's buzz - graphics

 Re-enter what's left of the Damnation Brigade after "The War of the Apocalyptics".
 But will they be in time to stop the Blood Queen of Hadd and her justifiably declared Trigregos Titan or will these last finish what they and the Apocalyptics began the day before?

-Will Lathakra's long-reawakened Scarlet Empress, almost as long no longer Mithras's Virgin, and Gravity, also Byron's Moon Goddess, who has only recently been released from All of Incain, play and win the same game?
-Will their fellow firstborns, their brother-husbands, King Cold and Byron's Beast, join them or save them?
-And who is Freespirit Nihila?
+Will Lathakra's long-reawakened Scarlet Empress, almost as long no longer Mithras's Virgin, and Gravity, also Byron's Moon Goddess, who has only recently been released from All of Incain, play and win the same game in an effort to become their own mothers?
+Will their fellow firstborns, their brother-husbands, King Cold and Byron's Beast, support, join or, maybe, just maybe, have to save them?
+And, oh yeah, who is Freespirit Nihila?

 Is it any wonder the Smiling Fiend never stops smiling?